 The Salomon X Ultra 3 have a synthetic mesh upper with a Gore-Tex liner.
 The sole is Salomon's proprietary ContaGrip rubber, and there's an injected EVA midsole.
 A note on fit — we've tested Salomon shoes before and know that their US sizing is a little off for us (Salomon uses Euro sizing first and then converts it, but that conversion doesn't always line up with our standard US size).
-This is the only model that we had to size down a half a size in the US range (9.5 instead of 10), but the Euro rating was spot on (42).
 If you don't know your size in Salomon shoes it may take a bit of trial and error to dial in the right one for you — so make sure you order from somewhere with a good return policy.

 Also, note that this pair is cut on the narrow side.
 They fit us great, but if you have wider feet you may want to consider some other models, like the Keen Voyageur and Targhee III, or the Ahnu Montara III.